Fleckism/SecurityPlus/SecurityPlus/14 B Indicators of Web Application Attacks.md

 **Directory traversal** is another type of injection attack performed against a web server.
 The [[threat actor]] submits a request for a file outside the web server's root directory by submitting a path to navigate to the parent directory (../).
 This attack can succeed if the input is not filtered properly and access permissions on the file are the same as those on the web server directory.

 The [[threat actor]] might use a canonicalization attack to disguise the nature of the malicious input. [[Canonicalization]] refers to the way the server converts between the different methods by which a resource (such as a file path or URL) may be represented and submitted to the simplest (or canonical) method used by the server to process the input.
 Examples of encoding schemes include HTML entities and character set percent encoding (ASCII and Unicode).
-An attacker might be able to exploit vulnerabilities in the canonicalization process to perform code injection or facilitate directory traversal.
+An attacker might be able to exploit [[vulnerability|vulnerabilities]] in the canonicalization process to perform code injection or facilitate directory traversal.
 For example, to perform a directory traversal attack, the attacker might submit a URL such as:

 http://victim.foo/?show=../../../../etc/config